gburgessiv/mp/README.md

 MessagePasser is an implementation of a cross-machine messaging protocol.
 Currently, it's in its super-early stages of development, so not much exists (sans a Client+Server implementation in Go).
+At the time of writing, it's version 0.01a.
+I'm using it a bit "in production", but it's still very much in development, and the user-facing API isn't set in stone yet.

 Overview
 --------